First, Fire Your Assistant. Then, Ax All the Sales Guys

 How many readers have fired a full-time employee in the past three months?
 20%

+Whom did they fire?
 Well, it didn't always pay to be close to the boss: 12% fired their secretary or assistant.

 Most fired department: Sales and marketing Field sales reps were as likely to get fired as assistants and, as a group, sales and marketing staffers were most often on the chopping block.